-Accountable, effective, efficient, and transparent; Working with and respecting others
+• Accountable, effective, efficient, and transparent; Working with and respecting others

 - The Council's values and objectives provide clear direction to councillors and employees and are embedded in all policies and processes. - Standards of conduct and integrity were promoted through the national Code of Conduct for Councillors and by the Standards and Procedures Advisory Forum.
-This is supplemented by role profiles which have a core accountability to maintain the highest standards of conduct. - The Standards Commission for Scotland issued one decision notice, finding that a councillor had acted in breach of the Councillors Code of Conduct.
-This was reported to Council in compliance with Section 18 Ethical Standards in Public Life, etc. (Scotland) Act 2000. - The employee Code of Conduct outlines standards of conduct and integrity.
-All breaches including reported cases of suspected unethical behaviour and non-compliance with the
+This is supplemented by role profiles which have a core accountability to maintain the highest standards of conduct. - The employee Code of Conduct outlines standards of conduct and integrity.
+All breaches including reported cases of suspected unethical behaviour and non-compliance with the law/policy were investigated through the employee disciplinary process and the recommended actions taken. - Professional Codes of Conduct ensured that ethical standards were maintained, and all breaches were investigated by the governing body.

-- law/policy were investigated through the employee disciplinary process and the recommended actions taken. - Professional Codes of Conduct ensured that ethical standards were maintained, and all breaches were investigated by the governing body. - To support integrity in decision making, the Council has a number of Committee procedural documents including decision making protocols known as the Scheme of Delegation, terms of reference documents, standing orders on procedures and contracts and financial regulations. - To ensure openness and transparency agendas and Committee reports are published to the council website at least five working days ahead of the scheduled meeting dates and any minutes of decisions taken by the Chief Executive during any period when committee meetings are suspended are publicised on the Council website.
+- To support integrity in decision making, the Council has a number of Committee procedural documents including decision making protocols known as the Scheme of Delegation, terms of reference documents, standing orders on procedures and contracts and financial regulations. - To ensure openness and transparency agendas and Committee reports are published to the council website at least five working days ahead of the scheduled meeting dates and any minutes of decisions taken by the Chief Executive during any period when committee meetings are suspended are publicised on the Council website.
 Committee meetings are live streamed to the Council's YouTube channel. - To ensure openness and transparency in decision making processes, all declarations of interest made by councillors at meetings were recorded and made available online. - There are a range of policies such as the Counter Fraud, Bribery and Corruption Policy Statement and Strategy, Fraud Response Plan, Whistleblowing for Third Parties and Confidential Reporting procedures.
-These continue to be updated to reflect best practice and support a culture of ethical behaviour amongst employees and councillors. - Health and Safety compliance during 2021/2022 was assessed as being within the top rating band of "good". - Legal Services maintained an overview of Pandemic legislation and regulations and worked with services to ensure compliance.
+These continue to be updated to reflect best practice and support a culture of ethical behaviour amongst employees and councillors. - Health and Safety compliance during 2022/2023 was assessed as being within the top rating band of "good". - Legal Services maintained an overview of legislation and regulations and worked with services to ensure compliance.